pagkly/Zed/Investopedia3/Price to Free Cash Flow Definition.md

 As with any equity evaluation metric, it is most useful to compare a company's price to free cash ratio to that of other similar companies in the same industry.
 However, the price to free cash flow metric can also be viewed over a long-term time frame to see if the company's cash flow to share price value is generally improving or worsening.

-Price to free cash flow ratio can be affected by companies manipulating the statement of their free cash flow on [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp), by doing things such as preserving cash by putting off inventory purchases until after the period covered by the financial statement.
+Price to free cash flow ratio can be affected by companies manipulating the statement of their free cash flow on [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp), by doing things such as preserving cash by putting off inventory purchases until after the period covered by the financial statement.